TRANSPORTATION IMPACT FEES – Documenting GRAFT

 At issue is the forecasting for the massive need for costly infrastructure we are building in El Dorado County.
 Erroneous forecasting resulted in high mitigation fees now, which are now being charged.
 However, the county’s failure to act on required fee updates and decreased auto trip count data has allowed the fees to remain high and continue at high rates.
 We detail these issues below and label them as abuse instances.

 The government code requires a 5-year update and annual review with a public hearing so fees may be validated or protested.
 The government code indicates fees should be returned if the 5-year update is not performed.
-The County Department of Transportation (DOT) is over two years behind in producing a 5-year update.
+The County Department of Transportation (DOT) was over FIVE years behind in producing a 5-year update.
 No effort has been made by DOT to refund the fees.
+However, a lawsuit was filed Austin V El Dorado County and a tentative ruling was published.
+The Mountain Democrat published the news on 11/8/17 and the decision means impact fees will likely be returned to roughly 10,000 properties.
+The plaintiff estimates $30,000,000 in fees will be returned to citizens.
+Two other lawsuits have been filed with Friends of El Dorado County as a co-plaintiff in one of the suits.

 The Trip Count Instance

-There is no mention of the dramatic changes happening to our workforce.
+There is consideration for the dramatic changes happening to our workforce.
 “Work at Homers” now constitute about 10% of El Dorado County’s workforce.
 Retirees are prevalent in El Dorado County and they are generally not commuters.
 We use the Census Transportation Planning Package (CTPP) to determine that the current number of work at home residents is around 8,000 out of 81,000 workers or about 10%.
-The rapid change in employment characteristics is reducing our need for transportation infrastructure.
+The rapid change in employment characteristics is reducing our need for transportation infrastructure and it is evidenced in trip counts.

 Trip Count Instance HWY 50

-The El Dorado County Department of Transportation is charging impact fees on Highway 50, although onramp and off-ramp counts indicate total trips are down about 12,000 ticks a day from 2003 levels (ramp counts -‐ Cal Trans).
+The El Dorado County Department of Transportation is charging impact fees on Highway 50, although on-ramp and off-ramp counts indicate total trips are down about 12,000 ticks a day below 2003 levels (2015 ramp counts -‐ Cal Trans).
 The ramp counts, which are completed every three years by Cal Trans, demonstrate Highway 50’s congestion is abating as transportation impact fees were increasing.
+We document Cal Trans trip counts on the HWY 50 ramps to show local traffic impacts to HWY 50 decreased.

 Saratoga, a parallel capacity 4-lane divided parkway has taken longer to complete than the Loma Prieta, the Bay Bridge, and I-5’s earthquake repairs.
 The project needs less than a half mile of paving and is a critical to health and safety projects, like connecting residents to hospitals.

-Saratoga would provide a direct connection to Iron Point Road and Intel Road at the county line in El Dorado Hills.
+Saratoga would provide a direct connection to Iron Point Road to Intel, Costco, and commercial shopping.
 About 2/3 of traffic going west on Highway 50 dissipates in Folsom and Rancho Cordova (SACOG 2008) emphasizing the importance of Saratoga.

 We believe Saratoga was stalled for 20 years to keep congestion on Highway 50.
 We believe this was done to keep fees high and transportation grants coming in.
 See the January 17, 1995 BOS minutes insisting on accelerating the improvement of Latrobe Rd.

 According to county documents, the paving length for completion is less than some drive ways.
+So read here what does a maid service include?
 It is about 2,400 feet to complete the road connection.
 Saratoga is the cheapest and easiest project in our capital improvement plan that would dramatically improve Highway 50’s congestion and onramp access.

 Other more expensive projects have gone forward (MF/ Diamond Springs Parkway, HOV lanes, Ray Lawyer Dr overpass, and Silva Valley Interchange).
 These expensive projects provide marginal congestion relief for Highway 50 .
 (See the Cal Trans study on HOV lanes.)